allegro/blog/_posts/2024-06-04-bpmn-the-key-to-understanding-business-processes.md

 ## Synergy with Event Storming
-Event Storming, as described in this [article]({% post_url 2022-07-19-event-storming-workshops %}), is also close to my heart because the similarity between BPMN process mapping and Event Storming is undeniable.
+Event Storming, as described in this [article]({% post_url 2022-07-19-event-storming-workshops %}), is also close to my heart because the similarity between [BPM (Business Process Modelling)](https://en.wikipedia.org/wiki/Business_process_modeling) using BPMN and Event Storming is undeniable.
 Both approaches emphasize communication and knowledge sharing, leading to better understanding and effective optimization of processes.
 The difference lies in the fact that Event Storming focuses on an interactive workshop, while BPMN offers a specific process notation.
 From my experience, these two worlds can be combined.
 To retain the knowledge discovered in Event Storming workshops, I suggest documenting the process in BPMN notation, which serves as an excellent material for further work on process optimization or spreading knowledge about it further.
 The importance of open communication and preventing knowledge loss is elaborated [here]({% 2023-10-30-battle-against-knowledge-loss %}).
-While BPMN, a process notation, and Event Storming, a workshop method, are distinct, they both aim to enhance process understanding.
+Although BPM, using BPMN for process notation, and Event Storming, a workshop method, are distinct, they both aim to enhance process understanding.
-Below my comparison of BPMN and Event Storming:
+Below is my comparison:

 ![BPMN vs Event Storming](/img/articles/2024-06-04-bpmn-the-key-to-understanding-business-processes/bpmn_vs_es.png)

 ## Process Mining: Immersion in the Process
 Process Mining is a technique for process analysis that naturally complements BPMN process mapping.
-By using real data, such as process logs from various systems, Process Mining allows us to see how processes actually unfold in practice.
-Moreover, we can use a Conformance
-Checker to compare our desired process model (or how we think it goes), presented through a BPMN map, with actual behaviors and deviations.
+It represents a higher level of process management by utilizing real data, such as process logs from various systems, to show how processes actually unfold in practice.
+Moreover, we can use a Conformance Checker to compare our desired process model (or how we think it goes), presented through a BPMN map, with actual behaviors and deviations.
 This enables organizations to identify areas for optimization and improvement, monitor compliance with established standards, and respond to changes in the business environment.